f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

 .. image:: images/diy_pageload.png

 3. This web application is being proxied by an NGINX Plus instance running NGINX App Protect WAF.
 This instance is being managed by NGINX Management Suite.
 Let's take a look at NMS to view the configuration and instance/application metrics.
 Click on the **NMS** bookmark in Firefox or navigate to **https://nginx-mgmt-suite.agility.lab/ui/**.
 You'll be presented with the NMS login page.
+Click ***Sign In***.

 .. image:: images/nms_login.png

-4. Click **Sign In**.
+4. You'll see the login prompt.
+Log in using ***lab*** as the username and ***Agility2023!*** as the password.

 .. image:: images/login_prompt.png

-5. Login using **lab** / **Agility2023!**.
-You will see the NGINX Management Suite Launchpad.
+1. You will see the NGINX Management Suite Launchpad.
+Click on the **Instance Manager** button.

 .. image:: images/launchpad.png

-6. Click on the **Instance Manager** button to enter the **Instance Manager** **Instances Overview** page.
+1. You will now see the the **Instance Manager** **Instances Overview** page.

 .. image:: images/nim_instances_overview.png